-Hormones are produced in the body due to the effective work of the endocrine system, which is closely linked to other systems of the male body, affecting the work of internal organs.
+Hormones are produced in the body due to the practical work of the endocrine system, which is closely linked to other systems of the male body, affecting the outcome of internal organs

 Hormonal malfunctions disrupt the entire course of sexual life and the sexual sphere as a whole, manifesting themselves in the form of: